mcamara/laravel-localization/README.md

 ### 0.10.1
 - Fixes to maintain compatibility with older config and languagebar.blade.php templates
 - Fixed backward compatibility of getLanguageBar
+- getLocalizedURL now returns URL paths in the same format as parameter inputted.
+- merged getNonLocalizedURL and getLocalizedURL
+- getNonLocalizedURL($url = null) is now a wrapper for getLocalizedURL(false, $url = null)

 ### 0.10
 - Standardizing function names and variables using locale